Skip to content

 At its core, the system uses computer vision, which is a way of teaching a computer to see and interpret the world like a human does.
 The AI analyzes live feeds from specialized cameras placed to get a clear view of the entire pool.
 It has been trained on vast datasets of footage showing every kind of swimming behavior imaginable, from confident laps and playful splashing to the specific movements associated with distress.
 This training allows the AI to recognize dangerous patterns, such as a swimmer who is vertical in the water but not kicking, or someone who is motionless at the bottom of the pool.
 The GUARDian system uses this technology to catch warning signs that might otherwise be missed in a crowded or chaotic environment.

-Tracking Key Metrics like Submersion Time
+Why Tracking Submersion Time Is Key

 Beyond just recognizing visual patterns, the AI is constantly tracking key metrics for every person in the water.
 One of the most critical data points is submersion time.
 The moment a swimmer goes underwater and remains there, the system starts a clock.
 While a swimmer practicing their breath-holding might be submerged for a short, controlled period, a person in distress will often be underwater for a dangerously long time.
 The system also monitors for lack of movement, unusual body positioning, and a swimmer’s location in the pool.
 By analyzing these objective measurements together, the system can accurately determine when a situation has become high-risk and needs immediate attention, giving you a clear understanding of how it works to prevent tragedy.